 The October 2024 release includes a new Exit Option for in-the-money (ITM) price 'touches.'
 Not only can we use ‘Touch’ to monitor positions, we can also include it as an exit option in the new backtester.

 The new 'Touch' Exit Option references the underlying price relative to a position's strike price(s).
-We can use the 'Touch' option to trigger a closing order if the underlying price is '$X' from in-the-money (ITM) or less.
+We can use 'Touch' to trigger a closing order if the underlying price is '$X' or 'X%' from in-the-money (ITM) or less.

 For example, we can close an iron condor if the underlying price moves above the short call leg or below the short put leg by using a 'Touch' value of $0 to exit the challenged position.
 An order will be sent to close the trade once the position goes in-the-money.